-The Company, as at 31st of December 2023, was exposed to TCD due to its over-the-counter ("OTC") derivative transactions, equity options, repo and reverse repo positions and credit default swaps and margin facility (margin lending) transactions.
+The Company, as at 31st of December 2024, was exposed to TCD due to its over-the-counter ("OTC") FX forwards and equity options, reverse repo positions and margin facility (margin lending) transactions.
 The Company mitigates its exposure towards TCD risk by applying negative balance protection, recognising the margin used to secure clients' positions as cash collaterals and carefully selecting its hedging counterparties.
-Counterparty credit risk relating to margin facilities to customers is considered small due to the existence of collaterized security, the fair value of which exceeds the carrying amount of the receivable balance.
+Counterparty credit risk relating to margin facilities to customers is considered small due to the existence of security collaterals, which as at 31 December 2024 sufficiently mitigated the related exposure.